tmobile/magentaA11y/_checklist-web/modal-dialog.md

   - then:  |
       the arrow keys
     result: |
-      content within the dialog is browsed in logical order
+      content in the dialog is browsed in logical order and does not leave the dialog
   - then:  |
       the tab key
     result: |
-      focus moves within in the modal dialog, starting with the first interactive control
+      focus moves to interactive controls in the modal dialog
   - then:  |
       the escape key
     result: |